godaddy/gasket/packages/gasket-plugin-metadata/README.md

 #### Example

-This plugin implements the `metadata` lifecycle, which plugins can use to modify it's own metadata at runtime.
+This plugin implements the `metadata` lifecycle, which plugins can use to modify its own metadata at runtime.
 Whatever is returned will replace the existing metadata.

 ```js